google/blockly-samples/plugins/migration/README.md

 ## Example Usage

 ```
-npx @blockly/migrate rename --from 6 ./path/to/my/files*
+npx @blockly/migrate rename --from 6 --in-place ./path/to/my/files*
-npx @blockly/migrate rename --from 6 --to 7 ./path/to/my/files*
+npx @blockly/migrate rename --from 6 --to 7 --in-place ./path/to/my/files*
 ```

 Use `help` subcommand for more info.